xavier268/mylisp/README.md

 * Numbers are integer or rationnal.
 * The decimal point is not accepted.
-* Rational are written 8/3.
+* Rational are written 8/3. ( no space ! )
-* Rational are immutable and always normalized, with a positive denoominator.
+* Rational are immutable and always normalized, with a positive denominator.
 * Zero is 0/1, while 1/0 represents NaN.

 ## Internal representation of lists